-- (1) Includes, for Messrs.
-McGeehan, Mahanes, Orwig and Arnold bonuses paid partially in shares of Capital Stock or in Stock Credits as elected by the individual under the Corporation's Management Performance Bonus Plan.
-Under the Management Performance Bonus Plan, any portion of a bonus paid in shares of Capital Stock or in Stock Credits was increased by 25% of that value. - (2) This figure includes imputed income based upon premiums paid by the Corporation to secure and maintain for certain officers, including all executive officers of the Corporation who elect to participate, a \$500,000 term life insurance policy on the life of such officer until he or she reaches age 65.
-For Mr. McGeehan and Mr. Arnold, this figure also includes amounts paid for Medicare tax and income tax gross-up on supplemental pension benefit accrual. - (3) This figure includes amounts contributed by the Corporation under its Thrift Plan.
+- ----- - (1) Includes, for Messrs.
+McGeehan, Mahanes, Orwig and Arnold bonuses paid partially or entirely in shares of Capital Stock or in Stock Credits as elected by the individual under the Corporation's Management Performance Bonus Plan.
+Under the Management Performance Bonus Plan, any portion of a bonus paid in shares of Capital Stock or in Stock Credits was increased by 25% of that value. - (2) Unless otherwise indicated, represents options to purchase shares of the Corporation's Capital Stock. - (3) This figure includes imputed income based upon premiums paid by the Corporation to secure and maintain for certain officers, including all executive officers of the Corporation who elect to participate, a \$500,000 term life insurance policy on the life of such officer until he reaches age 65.
+For Mr. McGeehan, Mr. Orwig and Mr. Arnold, this figure also includes amounts paid for Medicare tax and income tax gross-up on supplemental pension benefit accrual. - (4) This figure includes amounts contributed by the Corporation under its Thrift Plan.
 Eligible employees may elect to contribute 2% to 12% of their monthly compensation (salary and, if applicable, bonus) to this plan.
 The Corporation contributes to each participant's account an amount equal to one-half of that portion of the employee's contribution that does not exceed 6% of the employee's compensation.
 Contributed sums are invested in proportions as directed by the employee in a fixed income fund, various equity funds (including the Corporation's Capital Stock) and balanced funds (consisting of both equity and fixed income securities), each managed by investment management companies, and can be withdrawn by the employee only upon the occurrence of certain events.
-Certain terms of the plan are designed to make available to participants the provisions of section 401(k) of the Internal Revenue Code, which permit elective employee contributions on a pre-tax basis
+Certain terms of the plan are designed to make available to participants the provisions of section 401(k) of the Internal Revenue Code, which permit elective employee contributions on a pre-tax basis.

-- (4) Represents options to purchase shares of the Corporation's Capital Stock. - (5) Represents options to purchase shares of the common stock of JLK Direct Distribution Inc. - (6) Mr. Ruprich was a Vice President of the Corporation from August 1, 1994 until July 2, 1997.
+- (5) Represents options to purchase shares of the Class A Common Stock of JLK Direct Distribution Inc. - (6) Mr. Ruprich was a Vice President of the Corporation from August 1, 1994 until July 2, 1997.
 He served as President of J&L America, Inc. ("J&L"), then a wholly owned subsidiary of the Corporation, from August 1, 1994 to September 1, 1996, and currently holds that office, having been reelected on May 1, 1997.
-In April 1997, the Corporation formed JLK Direct Distribution Inc. ("JLK") to hold J&L and the Corporation's Full Service Supply programs.
-In July 1997, JLK effected an initial public offering of its common stock as a result of which the Corporation now owns approximately 80.5% of the aggregate shares of outstanding common stock of JLK.
-Mr. Ruprich has been President of JLK since its formation.
+In April 1997, the Corporation formed JLK Direct Distribution Inc. ("JLK") to hold J&L and the Corporation's full service supply programs.
+In July 1997, JLK effected an initial public offering of its Class A Common Stock as a result of which the Corporation now owns approximately 82.5% of all outstanding shares of common stock of JLK.
+Mr. Ruprich has been President of JLK since its formation. - (7) The information provided with respect to Mr. Jones is for the period from November 18, 1997 (the date upon which Greenfield Industries, Inc. became a wholly-owned subsidiary of the Corporation) through June 30, 1998. - (8) This figure includes amounts paid as severance under Mr. Jones' employment agreement entered into with Greenfield Industries, Inc. prior to its acquisition by the Corporation.